neilSchroeder/cms-ecal-scales-and-smearings/README.md

 You can now run the pruner:
 ```
-./pymin.py -i config/UltraLegacy2018.dat --prune --pruned_file_dest='/eos/home-<initial>/<username>/pymin/' --pruned_file_name='pruned_ul18'
+./pymin.py -i config/UltraLegacy2018.dat --prune -o 'pruned_ul18'
 ```
 This takes your input files and will write them to tsvs in the folder DEST_PATH using the tage DEST_TAG

-Now you will need to put the output files in a file, preferably in the config folder to run the run divider
+Now you will need to put the paths to the pruned files in a file, preferably in the config folder to run the run divider
 ```
 ./pymin.py -i config/ul2018.dat --run-divide -o ul18
 ```